Nicola Stapleton: Other roles

-Stapleton's subsequent TV credits have included; You Bet!
-(ITV, 1993); The Thin Blue Line (BBC, 1995); The Bill (ITV, 2002); Casualty (BBC, 1999) and Casualty@Holby City (2004); Harry Enfield and Chums (BBC); Audrey and Friends (2000); Brinks Mat: The Greatest Heist (2003) and Jane Hall (ITV, 2006), among others.
+Stapleton's subsequent TV credits have included: You Bet!
+(ITV, 1993); The Thin Blue Line (BBC, 1995); The Bill (ITV, 2002); Casualty (BBC, 1999) and Casualty@Holby City (2004); Harry Enfield and Chums (BBC); Audrey and Friends (2000); Brinks Mat: The Greatest Heist (2003); and Jane Hall (ITV, 2006), among others.

 She has also appeared in feature films including: Urban Ghost Story (Living Spirit Pictures, 1998); The Killing Zone (1999); It Was an Accident (2000); South West Nine (2001); Goodbye Charlie Bright (2001); Lava (2002) and Chunky Monkey (2001).
 On stage, she played the role of Peter Pan in a musical version of the J.M.
 Barrie novel, which she then toured the United Kingdom, alongside actors Terence Donovan and Laurence Mark Wythe, who later become a composer and lyricist in musical theatre.

-In 1994, she provided the voice of the popular comic character Minnie the Minx in the second and final Beano Video film Beano Videostars taking over the role of Susan Sheridan (who was the original voice of Minnie in the very first video), although Sheridan voiced a couple of characters in other Beano segments.
+In 1994, she provided the voice of the popular comic character Minnie the Minx from The Beano in The Beano Videostars, taking over the role from Susan Sheridan (who was the original voice of Minnie in The Beano Video), although Sheridan voiced additional characters in other Beano segments.

 In 1998, she was cast in Channel 4's successful Young Person's Guide to Becoming a Rock Star.
 She played Joe Nardone, a sex-mad guitarist in a Scottish band, which goes from playing pubs to netting a record deal via a string of wild parties.
 In 2002, Stapleton guest-starred in her first of two roles of ITV1's cop show The Bill, She played tough-talking young mum Tina Pope, who eventually becomes the second victim of the Sun Hill Serial Killer.

-Stapleton is more recently known for playing the prisoner Janine Nebeski in the seventh and eighth series of ITV prison drama Bad Girls (2005–06).
-In the final series, her character embarked on a romance with male prison officer, Donny Kimber who was played by her ex-EastEnders co-star, Sid Owen.
+Stapleton is more recently known for playing prisoner Janine Nebeski in the seventh and eighth series of ITV prison drama Bad Girls (2005–06).
+In the final series, her character embarked on a romance with male prison officer Donny Kimber who was played by her ex-EastEnders co-star Sid Owen.